bobafetthotmail/folder2ram/README.md

 add more options like tmpfs size and mount options

-TODO2 (this may become top priority or stay in the backburner for ages, depends on how soon I need to switch):
+TODO2 (these may become top priority or stay in the backburner for ages):

-make this work with systemd.

 add an option to make a squashfs or similar heavily compressed archive either on disk or moved to RAM. it should theoretically increase performance, usually the CPU can decompress faster than the storage system can read.